omnificentsystems/14525-site/content/routing/policy/_index.md

 This document describes the policy implemented at the borders of AS14525 to control the import and export of routing information with other autonomous systems.

-Workonline is a strong supporter and active member of the MANRS[^manrs] operator community, and considers compliance with the MANRS actions fundamental to our responsibilities to our customers and the Internet community at large.

 The policies defined herein are designed to provide the highest feasible levels of security, stability and performance for our inter-connectivity with other network operators.

-Readers are encouraged to contact peering@as14525.net if they have queries related to any of the information contained herein.
+Readers are encouraged to contact peering@as14525.net if they have queries related to the information presented.

 ## Finding Information

-Workonline maintains up to date information in multiple publicly available datasources, including:
+Omnificent Systems maintains up to date information in multiple publicly available datasources, including:

 * Peering DB: [as14525.peeringdb.com](https://as14525.peeringdb.com)
 * ARIN whois: []()